Stock events for Duolingo, Inc. (DUOL)

 Overview of Duolingo, Inc.’s business

 Duolingo, Inc. is an American educational technology company operating a mobile learning platform and providing language certification.
-It falls under the EdTech and Online Education sectors.
-Duolingo's mission is to make language learning accessible and engaging, offering a freemium model.
-Its major products include the Duolingo App, Super Duolingo and Duolingo Max, Duolingo English Test (DET), Duolingo for Schools, Duolingo ABC, and new subject offerings like music, math, and chess.
+Its mission is to make education free, fun, and accessible.
+The company's offerings include the Duolingo App for language learning, Super Duolingo and Duolingo Max premium subscriptions, the Duolingo English Test (DET) for proficiency assessment, Duolingo for Schools, Duolingo ABC for children's literacy, and new subject offerings like music, math, and chess.

 DUOL’s Geographic footprint